StayCool21/staycool21.github.io/index.md

 # About

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Hello, fellow nerds 👋.
+Thanks for giving my site a look!

+I'm a computer science major and a racing fan, looking to enhance NR2003, one of the greatest racing sims ever developed.
+I'm also currently experimenting with AWS and Firebase for web development.

-This is the home page.
-It can be used for a short introduction.
-[Click here](cv) to see the full CV, and [here](assets/files/cv.pdf) to download a print version.
-The theme also ships with a blog: [click here](posts) to scroll posts from the most recent.
-Finally, [click here](404) to see a page that can't be found.
+[Click here](cv) to view my résumé, and [here](https://drive.google.com/file/d/1yRzwOtNd4SAWK5yejcnW1IQZaES6J2e5/view?usp=sharing) to download a print version.

+I also have a blog: [click here](posts) to scroll posts from the most recent.
-By default, the theme only contains these few pages in order to stay lean and flexible.
-However, it can be easily extended to accommodate more pages, [collections](https://jekyllrb.com/docs/collections/), [categories, and tags](https://jekyllrb.com/docs/posts/#tags-and-categories).

-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-Below is a list of blog posts included for illustrative purposes.
-Make sure to delete or modify them before deploying your website.

 {% include archive.html %}